 Ovarian cysts are extremely common and typically harmless, but they have the potential to cause serious problems.
 If they do cause you problems, visit gynecologist Melissa A. Delgado, MD, FACOG.
-At The Chronic Pelvic Pain Center of Northern Virginia in Annandale, Virginia.
+At The Chronic Pelvic Pain Center of Northern Virginia in Vienna, Virginia.
 Dr. Delgado can locate, diagnose, and treat your ovarian cysts, so call or click to book your appointment today.

 Ovarian cysts are tiny, fluid-filled sacs that grow on or in an ovary.
 These cysts typically develop during ovulation, when your ovary releases an egg.
 Ovarian cysts are very common, and most women have them at some point in their lives.

 Most ovarian cysts remain small and harmless.
 Sometimes, however, they grow and cause uncomfortable symptoms.
 In rare cases, ovarian cysts may become cancerous.

 The risk of a cyst turning into cancer increases as you age, which is why it’s crucial to receive annual women’s wellness exams throughout your life.

 Most cysts don’t cause any symptoms and go away on their own.
 However, if an ovarian cyst continues to grow, it can cause:

 Most ovarian cysts are called “functional cysts” because they develop when a follicle in your ovary releases an egg.
 That's a standard part of your menstrual cycle.
 Other types of cysts are much less common.
 Cysts that aren’t related to your normal menstrual cycle include:

 Dermoid cysts and cystadenomas may grow large, increasing the chances of painful twisting of your ovary.

 Specific factors may increase your risk of developing ovarian cysts, including: